ryansturmer/node-gcode/README.md

 G-code Interpreters
 -------------------
 Writing a custom interpreter for G-code is easy with the `Interpreter` object provided by the gcode library.
-To create your own interpreter, use the following example.:
+To create your own interpreter, use the following example:

 ```js
 Interpreter = require('gcode').Interpreter;